 The Great Snottygobble, whose powers have summoned them all, has given them a difficult task to perform and they’re not sure they are up to it.
 For, alarmingly, Mugga, the Tasmanian Tiger, is on the loose, also summoned it seems by the Great Snottygobble.
 With the magic fading fast, they have to rescue the little zebra … but can they do it in time?

 This production is the outcome of a research collaboration between children’s playwright Jenny de Reuck and visual artists Audrey Fernandez-Satar and Arif Satar.
-Funded by the Australia Council for the Arts and the WA Government’s CAN initiative and supported by Murdoch University, the play raises issues around migration and belonging through the unusual perspective of a child’s toy.
+Funded by the Australia Council for the Arts and the WA Government’s CAN initiative, the play raises issues around migration and belonging through the unusual perspective of a child’s toy.
 A blend of fantasy and historical fact, this interactive production offers children access to an imagined world where their actions have impact.